Botondar/LadybugEngine/README.md

     - Windows SDK
     - C++ Clang tools for Windows x64/x86
 - [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/) with `VULKAN_SDK` environment variable set and the SDK's `Bin` directory in `PATH`
+- Vulkan 1.3 capable _discrete_ graphics card (required features can be found at the bottom of this readme)
 ## Building
 - Open the x64 Developer Command Prompt for Visual Studio.
 - Navigate to the repository's directory.